Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab06-create-pva-in-teams.md

 In this task, you will test the bot.

-1. Select **Test your chatbot** option on the bottom left side of the screen.
+1. Select **Test your copilot** option on the bottom left side of the screen.

 2. Enter **Recycle** and select **Send**.